hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 As  `305.
 GiB`  is much greater than my actual physical memory space `32.
 GiB` .
 This obvious overcommit of address space is refused.

-To check the current overcommit mode, you can run:
+To check the current overcommit mode, run:
 ```bash
 $ cat /proc/sys/vm/overcommit_memory
 ```

 In my situation, as the array should be sparse, actually it will not occupy `305.
-GiB` memory space as what it claimed.
+GiB` memory space as what it claims.
 So It is fine to allow the overcommit.

-To enable the overcommit, you can run:
+To enable the overcommit, run:
 ```bash
 $ sudo -i
 $ echo 1 > /proc/sys/vm/overcommit_memory